chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-taylor-green-vortex/3d-taylor-green-vortex.rst

 ----------------------------

 - This case is very interesting to postprocess.
 Try to postprocess this case using other quantities (vorticity, q-criterion) and use the results to generate interesting animations.
 Feel free to share them with us!

+- This case can also be used to experiment with adaptive time step.
+In the simulation control section add ``adapt = true`` and ``set max cfl = 1``, similar results should be obtained but with significantly less iterations as larger time steps are taken.
+To postprocess the results use the additional script ``calculate_dissipation_rate_constant_cfl.py`` given in the same folder to calculate the kinetic energy rate.

 ------------